thr0n/clojured-taxi-rides/README.md

 4) `read-rides-from-kafka.clj` - Reads the filtered rides from a Kafka cluster and does the same analysis as the second application.

-If you want to execute one of the kafka examples please make sure that you're running a properly configured Kafka cluster.
+If you want to execute one of the Kafka examples please make sure that you're running a properly configured Kafka cluster.

 ## Supported software versions